Kortexik/PriceApp/README.md

 1. Pull this repo to choosen directory on your PC.
 2. Install required modules (run in terminal: pip install -r requirments.txt).
-3. Create MySql database with a table that uses table_structure.sql.
+3. Create MySQL database with a table that uses table_structure.sql.
 4. Fill in the config.json file.
 5. Run main.py 2 times so there are at least 2 records for each product
 6. Run window.py for graphing tool if you want, you might need more records of data for them to look meaningful.